septentrio-gnss/G5Dot/README.md

 For more information about Septentrio products go to [**https://www.septentrio.com/**](https://web.septentrio.com/GH-SSN-home).

 ### Who is ANavS GmbH
 ANavS GmbH is a German company that develops high precision navigation and positioning systems.
-Their technology combines GNSS, inertial sensor(IMUs), and sensor fusion algorithms to provide accurate location and orientation.
+Their technology combines GNSS, inertial sensors (IMUs), and sensor fusion algorithms to provide accurate location and orientation.

-Click [here](https://anavs.com/products/embedded-modules/gnss-card-g5/) to see the board
+For more details, visit the product page [here](https://anavs.com/products/embedded-modules/gnss-card-g5/)

-### Why open-source and is it open-sourse
+### Why open-source and is it open-source
 This board is open-source to encourage collaboration, customization, and innovation.
-It makes it easy for developers, hobbyists, and integrators to combine high-precision GNSS positioning with platforms like NVIDIA Jetson, experiment, create spin-off projects, and adapt it for a wide range of robotics, autonomous systems, or industrial applications.
+It makes it easy for developers, hobbyists, and integrators to combine high-precision GNSS positioning with platforms like NVIDIA, experiment, create spin-off projects, and adapt it for a wide range of robotics, autonomous systems, or industrial applications.

 Open-source promotes shared development, letting users build on existing work and push the technology further.
 It also means you have access to editable design files and are free to modify, build or sell your own version.